abooode3/reading-notes-2/401/read11.md

 ##### Spring MVC and Thymeleaf: how to access data from templates

+#### Spring
+- The Spring Framework is an application framework and inversion of the control container for the Java platform.
+The framework’s core features can be used by any Java application, but there are extensions for building web applications on top of the Java EE platform

 - @Controller classes are responsible for preparing a model map with data and selecting a view to be rendered.
 This model map allows for the complete abstraction of the view technology and, in the case of Thymeleaf, it is transformed into a Thymeleaf context object